 Vermillion Lakes (2 km from Banff, 286 km from Jasper)

-Just 5min west of the Banff townsite are the stunning Vermilion Lakes.
-Enjoy views of Mount Rundle as it towers over.
+Just five minutes west of the Banff townsite are the stunning Vermilion Lakes.
+Enjoy lake views and Mount Rundle and Sulphur Mountain in the background.
 The area also has a short 2 km boardwalk loop – a great way to stretch your legs before a long drive.
 Hit it at sunrise for some spectacular shots of the sun breaking over the ridgeline.

 (**Be sure to read our guide to the best photo spots in Banff National Park.
 You will get equipment tips and more to ensure you take the best photos on this drive!)